Ananym/welcome-to-nexus/economy/money.md

 For reliable income, registered characters above level 50 should collect [Daily Coins](economy/daily-coins.md) - this is arguably the most important use of your time.

 Mythic Nexus and Ancient Training Grounds both drop plentiful ambers of several kinds.
 Ambers can be sold to players at a good price once you've amassed enough.
-As unregistered players are limited in the amount of gold they can carry, they can use banked ambers as a substitute.
+As unregistered players are limited in the amount of coins they can carry, they can use banked ambers as a substitute.

 Mythic Keys aren't too difficult to obtain from Mythic Key bosses as a warrior, mage, or rogue, and each should net a reasonable price - though some are in higher demand than others.